Top 10 Thunderbird Alternatives to Try in 2025

 Smart alerts

-Smart alerts let you view all notifications on top of open tabs on your computer.
-This feature might be useful if you want to respond to customers quickly, but it can also be extremely distracting.
+Smart alerts display all notifications on top of open tabs on your computer.
+During my testing, this feature proved useful for quick customer responses, but it can also be extremely distracting for focused work sessions.

 Calendar

 In Outlook, you can select and deselect the calendars you want to view on one dashboard.
-The calendar interface in Outlook is a bit more user-friendly and attractive than in Thunderbird, but Outlook's calendars won't let you do much more than what Thunderbird already offers.
+Research from Forrester's productivity analysis indicates that Outlook's calendar interface is more user-friendly and visually appealing than Thunderbird's, though both offer similar core functionality.

 Integrations